Controversy in Managing Acute MI in the COVID-19 Era

 - For AMI with non-STEMI (NSTEMI), treatment strategy should be based on the GRACE risk stratification while waiting for the results of novel coronavirus nucleic acid detection.

 - Confirmed patients with COVID-19 should be transferred to the designated medical institution immediately for further optimal medical treatment.

 - If COVID-19 cannot be excluded by chest CT, routine medical treatment of NSTEMI should be given and risk stratification should be conducted while waiting for the results of nucleic acid detection.

 - For NSTEMI patients excluded from COVID-19, early or time-limited intervention strategies should be selected immediately according to the risk stratification of NSTE–acute coronary syndrome.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Cardiac Surgery and Arrhythmias, Interventions and ACS, Interventions and Imaging, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, COVID-19 Hub, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Cardiac Surgery and Arrhythmias, Interventions and ACS, Interventions and Imaging, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging

 Keywords: Acute Coronary Syndrome, Cardiology Interventions, Cardiac Catheterization, Coronavirus, Coronavirus Infections, COVID-19, Echocardiography, Electrocardiography, Mechanical Thrombolysis, Myocardial Infarction, Primary Prevention, Radiography, Reperfusion, Risk Assessment, Severe Acute Respiratory Syndrome, Tomography, X-Ray Computed